Standing-Storm/Magiclysm-Spells/README.md

 EARTHSHAPER SPELLS

-1) Reading the Earthbones: Reveal the world map (at max level, as well as a lookout tower)
+1) Reading the Earthbones: Reveal the world map (at max level, as well as a radio tower)

 WEAPONS